BGCG/project3/README.md

 I was a little nervous about using date time in my program as I heard that they are notoriously difficult to work with in programming.
 A little reading online and usage of the datetime library was helpful.
 This [stack overflow](https://stackoverflow.com/questions/36424255/python-iterating-through-a-list-using-datetime-strptime) post was particularly helpful in figuring out how to convert the expiry dates from the google sheets into a more workable format.
 I converted the expiry dates and today's date into isocalendar format which forms into a tuple object which was then used for comparison between each other.

 Creation of dictionaries from two lists - I found the reply from Martijn Pieters on this [stack overflow](https://stackoverflow.com/questions/72076666/create-a-dictionary-from-multiple-lists-one-list-as-key-other-as-value) post very helpful in me figuring this out.
 Furthermore, when providing feedback to the user I wanted to provide the dictionary in a neat tabular format for which I installed the tabulate library.
 This [resource](https://www.educba.com/python-print-table/) was helpful in figuring out how to use the tabulate module.

+To remove square brackets when alerting users which blood batch ID was low or expired, I found the reply from Vicent on [stack overflow](https://stackoverflow.com/questions/13207697/how-to-remove-square-brackets-from-list-in-python) who suggested coverting the list to a string and appending `[1:-1]` in the print statement.

+### Main language used

+* Python

 ### Libraries and frameworks used

 * GitPod - the developer platform was used as a space to code my site which was then pushed to Github